Theragatha - The Verses of the Senior Monks

 714Whoever understands this

-It is just like grabbing a hot iron ball.
+like you wouldn’t grab a hot iron ball.

 718I’m fed up with the body;